-A new Community Connector or social prescribing service will be available in Beith Health Centre from Friday 4 November 2016.
+A new Community Link Worker or social prescribing service started in Beith Health Centre Friday 4 November 2016.
 It offers a way of enabling GP’s and Practice Staff to refer and support patients with social, emotional or practical needs with non-medical services and activities available in the community to help improve their health and wellbeing.

-The Community Connector will provide health, social care and community activity guidance and support to patients and carers to facilitate access.
+The Community Link Worker will provide health, social care and community activity guidance and support to patients and carers to facilitate access.
 This includes the provision of information, intelligence and support through multiple communication channels including Carena, the award winning Care & Support website www.carena.org.uk.

-A Community Connector will be available to this Practice every Friday.
+A Community Connector will be available to this Practice alternate Fridays.
 They can signpost patients in the right direction and help find local services on a range of non-medical topics to meet their needs and interests, including:

 - Money and benefit advice, debt management and budgeting